Mandalay Resources Corporation - GuruFocus.com

 Forward-Looking Statements:

-This news release may contain "forward-looking statements" within the meaning of applicable securities laws.
-Readers are cautioned not to place undue reliance on forward-looking statements.
-Actual results and developments may differ materially from those contemplated by these statements.
+This news release contains "forward-looking statements" within the meaning of applicable securities laws, including statements regarding Mandalay’s CEO transition plan.
+There is no assurance that the proposed transaction will be completed on the terms set out in this press release or at all.
+Actual results and developments may differ materially from those contemplated by these statements depending on, among other things, changes in commodity prices and general market and economic conditions.
 The factors identified above are not intended to represent a complete list of the factors that could affect Mandalay.
-A description of additional risks that could result in actual results and developments differing from those contemplated by forward-looking statements in this news release can be found under the heading “Risk Factors” in Mandalay’s annual information form dated March 31, 2022, a copy of which is available under Mandalay’s profile at www.sedar.com.
+A description of additional risks that could result in actual results and developments differing from those contemplated by forward-looking statements in this news release can be found under the heading “Risk Factors” in Mandalay’s annual information form dated March 30, 2022, a copy of which is available under Mandalay’s profile at www.sedar.com.
+In addition, there can be no assurance that any inferred resources that are discovered as a result of additional drilling will ever be upgraded to proven or probable reserves.
 Although Mandalay has attempted to identify important factors that could cause actual actions, events or results to differ materially from those described in forward-looking statements, there may be other factors that cause actions, events or results not to be as anticipated, estimated or intended.
 There can be no assurance that forward-looking statements will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements.
-Accordingly, readers should not place undue reliance on forward looking statements.
+Accordingly, readers should not place undue reliance on forward-looking statements.